chrismo/superdb-syntaxes/NOTES.md

 with these at all, which is sort of what I've seen so far.
 The definitions are very different.

-## json format in RubyMine?
-No

-[//]: # (TODO: triple-check json read by RubyMine?
-Simplify build process)

-No. I thought I read somewhere that the .json format will be read by RubyMine in addition to .plist ... but nope, it doesn't appear to work.

 ## Reloading in RubyMine

 As I make changes, do I have to remove/re-add to force RubyMine to reload the